FlavScents AInsights Entry for Barosma Betulina Leaf Oil (CAS: 68650-46-4)

 6. Regulatory Status (Regional Overview)

-In the United States, Buchu oil is generally recognized as safe (GRAS) for use in flavors, although specific regulatory approvals may vary.
-In the European Union, it is subject to the regulations outlined in Reg.
-(EC) No 1334/2008, and it holds an FL number status.
+In the United States, Barosma betulina leaf oil is generally recognized as safe (GRAS) for use in flavors.
+In the European Union, it is subject to regulation under Reg.
+(EC) No 1334/2008, and its use is permitted in both flavors and fragrances.
 The United Kingdom follows similar regulations post-Brexit.
-In Asia, including Japan and China, and in Latin America, such as Brazil and MERCOSUR, the regulatory status may differ, and it is advisable to consult local regulations for specific guidance.
+In Asia, including Japan and China, the oil is used in traditional medicine and flavor applications, though specific regulatory details may vary.
+In Latin America, countries like Brazil recognize its use in both flavor and fragrance applications, aligning with international standards.

 Citation hooks: FEMA; EFSA; national authority publications